Updated May 2022

 Prepare For Change

-I hope you’re excited about your impending motorcycle tour.
+I hope you’re excited about your upcoming motorcycle tour.
 You should be!

 But one thing missing from the location guides and sales literature is the fact that you are about to change.

-Returning from your trip will be a slightly different version of yourself.
+Returning from your trip will be a slightly different version of yourself – for the better.

-You will feel a sense of overwhelming achievement.
-Your confidence will soar and those dizzy heights at work that you thought were out of your reach will suddenly seem attainable.
+You’ll feel a sense of overwhelming achievement.
+Your confidence will soar.
+And the dizzy heights of work promotions that you thought were out of reach suddenly seem attainable.

 The beauty of the mountains will bring a tear to your eye.
-And then when they give you a puncture in the middle of nowhere, they’ll bring a very different tear to your eye!
+And then when they give you a puncture in the middle of nowhere, they’ll bring a very different kind of tear to your eyes!

 Resist The Urge To Compare!